omniscale/imposm3/README.md

 ========

 Imposm is an importer for OpenStreetMap data.
 It reads PBF files and imports the data into PostgreSQL/PostGIS.
-It can also update the DB from diff files.
+It can also automatically update the database with the latest changes from OSM.

 It is designed to create databases that are optimized for rendering (i.e. generating tiles or for WMS services).